Queen's Golden Gaels: Basketball

 Queen's hosted McGill University at the Kingston YMCA on February 6, 1904, in the first-ever Canadian interuniversity basketball game.
 McGill won 9–7, after a ten-minute overtime period to break a 7–7 tie.
-The Queen's Men's Basketball program attended their first ever U SPORTS National Championship in 2022 after upsetting the undefeated Carleton Ravens in the OUA Semi-final.
+The Queen's men's basketball team attended their first ever U SPORTS National Championship in 2022 after upsetting the undefeated Carleton Ravens in the OUA semi-final.